The Salish SEa

 Year-Round Whale Watching

-Unlike many whale watching destinations where the viewing season lasts just a few months, the Salish Sea is home to whales all year long.
-As seasons change, so too do the whales you’re most likely to encounter, and some PWWA operators offer tours during every month of the year.
-Click here to learn more about the different whale species found throughout the Salish Sea and its neighboring waterways.
+Unlike many whale watching destinations around the world where the viewing season is limited to just a few months, the Salish Sea is home to whales all year long.
+As seasons change, so too do the whales you’re most likely to encounter.